 Pastor John, several listeners have emailed to ask this question: How far is too far for an engaged couple to go sexually before marriage?

 This is a really important question.
 Our culture is awash in sexual titillation.
-You can hardly open your internet without some advertising on the side awakening some sexual desire.
-You can hardly watch an advertisement between TV programs or go to any movie without some kind of titillation.
+You can hardly open your internet without some advertisement on the side awakening some sexual desire.
+You can hardly watch an a TV program or go to any movie without some kind of titillation.
 It is really amazing what we are having to deal with these days.
-So, I think it is crucial to ask, when a young man and a young woman (or an older man and an older woman for that matter) begin to hang out together, what should they do physically?
+I think it is crucial to ask when a young man and a young woman (or an older man and an older woman for that matter) begin to hang out together, what should they do physically?

 The Bible is our guide and our authority.
 It does not have a single sentence somewhere that says, “Ok, engaged couples, or couples that are starting to date, here is what you can and can’t do.”
 The way we have to approach it is by putting together truths from the Bible which lead to some conclusions.
 Let me try to put together a few of those.

 Number one, sex is good.
 I don’t want to start with mainly bad or watch out.
 Sex is good.
 The days are coming, according to 1 Timothy 4:3, when people are going to forbid certain things including marriage because marriage has that ugly stuff called sex.
-And Paul says, “No,” he explains in 1 Timothy 4:5, “Everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer.”
+Paul explains further in 1 Timothy 4:5: “Everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer.”

 Surprisingly, this says good sex is for Christians.
 It is for people who will give thanks for it.
-1 Corinthians 7:3 goes on to say, “The husband should give to his wife her conjugal rights, and likewise the wife to her husband.”
-1 Corinthians 7:5 goes on to warn only to abstain from this sexual thing briefly, lest Satan tempt you, which means, by the way, that it is not just for having babies.
+First Corinthians 7:3 goes on to say, “The husband should give to his wife her conjugal rights, and likewise the wife to her husband.”
+First Corinthians 7:5 goes on to warn only to abstain from this sexual intimacy briefly, lest Satan tempt you, which means by the way, that it is not just for having babies.

 God put sex in our lives for other deeper, personal, and satisfaction reasons.
 And, of course, the amazing text that all men love from Proverbs 5:18–19, “Rejoice in the wife of your youth, a lovely deer, a graceful doe.
 Let her breasts fill you at all times with delight; be intoxicated always in her love.”
 So clearly sexual touching is a good thing, biblically.
 That is number one.